Pushing the Limits of Distillation-Based Continual Learning via Classifier-Proximal Lightweight Plugins: Experiments

-In this section, we evaluate the performance improvement brought by the proposed DLC framework when integrated with established distillation-based baselines.
-We select four representative methods—LwF \cite{li2017learning}, iCaRL \cite{rebuffi2017icarl}, WA \cite{zhao2020maintaining}, and BiC \cite{wu2019large} —where LwF (without a replay buffer) is used to assess DLC’s enhancement effect in a pure distillation setting.
-Additionally, a simple Replay method is included to examine DLC’s contribution in scenarios relying solely on the herding rehearsal without distillation.
-We report the $\overline{A}$ and $A_T$ of these established methods with and without DLC across three datasets under varying task configurations.
+In this section, we evaluate the performance improvement brought by the proposed DLC framework across different distillation-based CL objectives, including iCaRL \cite{rebuffi2017icarl}, WA \cite{zhao2020maintaining}, BiC \cite{wu2019large}, DAKD \cite{he2024gradient}, and MKD \cite{michel2024rethinking}.
+Additionally, a simple herding-based Replay method \cite{rebuffi2017icarl} is included to examine DLC’s contribution in scenarios relying solely on the rehearsal without distillation.
+We report the $\overline{A}$ and $A_T$ of these established methods with and without DLC across three datasets under varying configurations.
 In all experiments, the replay buffer size is fixed at 2,000 exemplars.
-DLC expands only one LoRA plugin per task, applied to the last convolutional layer of the feature extractor.
-We also report the total parameters required by the LoRA plugins and the size of the entire feature extractor for comparison.
+DLC expands only one LoRA plugin per stage, i.e., each plugin consists of a single pair of low-rank matrices $\mathbf{A}$ and $\mathbf{B}$.
+We also report the total parameters required by DLC and the size of the entire feature extractor for comparison.
 The results are summarized in Table \ref{tab:bc}.

-The results show that DLC significantly improves all classical replay or distillation-based methods with only one LoRA plugin per task.
+The results show that DLC significantly improves all distillation-based methods.
 Moreover, the parameter overhead introduced by DLC is negligible.
-DLC achieves up to 8\% accuracy improvement while expanding only 4.4\% to 22\% parameters equivalent to the feature extractor, highlighting its practical value in CIL.
+DLC achieves up to 8\% accuracy improvement while expanding only 4.8\% to 32\% parameters equivalent to the feature extractor, highlighting its practical value in CL.
 Fig. \ref{fig:cmap1} shows the confusion matrix heatmap of iCaRL and iCaRL-DLC as an example.
-DLC increases the thermal intensity along the diagonal for most classes, demonstrating that it could enhance the model's accuracy across most tasks.
+DLC increases the thermal intensity along the diagonal for most classes, demonstrating that it could enhance the model's accuracy across most classes.